-Sample problems from previous midterms and final exams will be provided on eClass.
+Sample exam material will be posted on eClass.

 University Policies:

 Policy about course outlines can be found in Course Requirements, Evaluation Procedures and Grading of the University Calendar.

 The University of Alberta is committed to the highest standards of academic integrity and honesty.
 Students are expected to be familiar with these standards regarding academic honesty and to uphold the policies of the University in this respect.
 Students are particularly urged to familiarize themselves with the provisions of the Code of Student Behaviour (online at www.governance.ualberta.ca) and avoid any behaviour which could potentially result in suspicions of cheating, plagiarism, misrepresentation of facts and/or participation in an offence.
 Academic dishonesty is a serious offence and can result in suspension or expulsion from the University.